 I’m so sick of these emails that I am finally going to spill the beans.
 I will probably get kicked out of the secret club of travelers for this, and Rolf Potts and Bill Bryson will probably send their goons after me, but I will let everyone in on our big secret because you deserve to know.

 Extended travel is a big deal around the world.
 The gap year is a rite of passage for many people.
 It is normal to take a year or two to live and work somewhere else around the world.
 In some countries, it is actually abnormal not to.
 The problem is one of those countries is not America, which is why I thought it was something special.
 However, I quickly found that it didn’t take any fancy footwork or large bank accounts.
-All these people had that I didn’t have before was the desire to do what they want to do, free of the expectations of society, because they enjoyed it and that was all the reason they needed.
+The only thing these people had that I didn’t have before was the desire to do what they wanted to do free of the expectations of society, just because they enjoyed it.
 They simply said “I want to travel” and then did it and made it work.

 People ask me about whether I worry about bills, retirement, and yada, yada, yada.
 When you travel, all those things disappear.
 I have no bills now.
 Just what I spend day to day.
-I’m a big believer in the idea that we shouldn’t work our life away and that we should take short breaks from it to pursue our passions.
-Why should I spend my best years in an office, saving money for an age I may not even see or, if I do see, might be too sick to enjoy?
-Yeah, we long term travelers save a bit for a rainy day, but we don’t worry about the future.
+I’m a big believer in the idea that we shouldn’t work our lives away and that we should take short breaks to pursue our passions.
+Why should I spend my best years in an office, saving money for an age I may not even see or if I do see it, might be too sick to enjoy?
+Yeah, we long-term travelers save a bit for a rainy day, but we don’t worry about the future.
 We enjoy now.
 Take care of your present and your future works out.
 When I stop traveling, I’ll figure out what is next.